redding/osheet-xmlss/README.md

 A writer for Osheet (https://github.com/kellyredding/osheet).
 Use this with Osheet to write workbooks in the Xmlss format (https://github.com/kellyredding/xmlss.)

-## Installation

-Add this line to your application's Gemfile:

-    gem 'osheet-xmlss'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install osheet-xmlss

-Osheet::Xmlss will install Osheet and Xmlss for you and you are all set.

 ## Usage

 ```ruby